scottgallant/docs.balsamiq.com/content/mybalsamiq/tos.md

 date: 2015-07-30T15:52:36-07:00
 draft: false
 title: "myBalsamiq Terms of Use and Privacy Policy"
-linktitle: "myBalsamiq Terms of Use and Privacy Policy"
+linktitle: "Terms of Use and Privacy Policy"
 menu:
   menumybalsamiq:
     parent: mybalsamiq